abdul0haleem/wazuh-siem-windows-log-monitoring/README.md

 Enter the Wazuh login credentials provided with the OVA installation.

-> **Security Note:** Do not publish the actual password in a public GitHub repository.
-Mask or blur the password if it is visible in the screenshot.

 ![Wazuh Login Credentials](images/10-wazuh-login-credentials.png)

 **Screenshot 10:** Showing the Wazuh login credentials.